open-AIMS/ereefs-documentation/README.md

 AWS Batch deploy the task's Docker image to a free server, initialise it with some environmental variables specific to the task and starts the service.
 Once a spawned server is idle and the queue is empty, AWS Batch terminates the server.
-Only a few small servers remain active, for eReefs permanent services; database, prometheus and THREDDS.
+Only a few small servers remain active, for eReefs permanent services; MongoDB database, Prometheus and THREDDS.
+**JJ: I think we need more information about Prometheus. if I search for it on this page I don't find much.**

 The file `cloudformation/batch.yaml` from the [eReefs Definitions](https://github.com/aims-ks/ereefs-definitions) project defines the maximum number of servers (`MaxvCpus`) and server types (`InstanceTypes`) that can be deployed in each queue.
-**JJ: which AWS service manages this? - GL: I rephrase the whole paragraph.**

 This dynamic scaling of services significantly reduces the server costs of the system as it allows high peak computing performance without needing to pay for idle servers during